harleydutton/tabula-rasa/tabula-rasa/Sections/Timing (haunted)/Actions/subtypes/Held Actions.md

 ---

 I think incrementing when your shit comes off cooldown by one can be done whenever you want at no cost.
-This is probably a [[Free Action]] and it colors how things have to be for [[Entering and Leaving Combat]]
+This is probably a [[Free Action]] and it colors how things have to be for [[Entering Combat]]